• Skip to primary navigation

 • Etc., etc.;

-It’s important to understand how many simultaneous connections that a VPN allows you to have before signing up.
+It’s important to understand how many simultaneous connections a VPN allows you to have before signing up.
 You can have the software installed on as many devices as you want, but there is a set number of devices that can connect to the VPN servers at the same time.

 Honesty, I’ve been perfectly fine with a VPN that offers only three, but you need to check what’s best for you and your family.